metomi/rose/sphinx/api/configuration/metadata.rst

    not in # not contained in, i.e. the opposite to that described above

 .. tip::
-   The ``in`` operator functions as it does in Python, testing for membership in a collection which can be a sequence or string.
-This means that you must contain value(s) to test for in a list, like so:
+   The ``in`` operator functions `as it does in Python <Python in operator>`_.
+   Note the difference between testing if a setting's value is equal to some possibility contained within a collection, for example as in:

    .. code-block:: python

-      this in ['that']  # equivalent to: this == 'that'

-   rather than comparing to the bare value(s):
+      place in ['here', 'there']  # i.e: place == 'here' or place == 'there'

+   and testing if it is a substring, as in:

    .. code-block:: python

-      this in 'that'

-   as the latter will test that the setting is contained in the string 'that', i.e. that it is one of the characters 't', 'h' and 'a'.
+      place in 'there'  # place could be 'there', 'here', 'er', 'the', etc.

 .. note::